The Medicine of Forest Therapy

 So why call nature medicine?
 At its heart, medicine is anything that shifts our state toward greater well-being; whether that shift happens in the body, the mind, the emotions, or even at the level of the soul.
 Medicine can be preventive, helping us stay balanced and resilient, or curative, supporting us through stress, pain, or illness.
 Nature does both.

 And the most astonishing part?
 Nature’s medicine doesn’t require effort.
-We don’t have to climb a mountain or meditate in a redwood forest.
+We don’t have to climb a mountain or hike long distances.
 Simply resting our attention on a tree swaying in the wind, or feeling sunlight warm our skin, can activate the parasympathetic nervous system, the part of us that says: You can rest here, you are safe.

 Nature Reflects Truth